 An annular tear can be asymptomatic.
 In most cases, this condition will result in inflammation that is resolved without treatment.
 However, if an annular tear progresses, it could allow the inner disc material to leak through the tear and into the vertebral canal.
 This gel-like substance could then come into contact with and compress a nerve root or the spinal cord itself, causing a number of painful symptoms.

 The first component of the term “L5/S1 annular tear” is “L5/S1.”
 These letters and numbers indicate the location of the deteriorated intervertebral disc.
 The L5 refers to the fifth lumbar vertebra and the S1 indicates the first sacral vertebra.
 Thus, the deteriorated disc is located between these two vertebrae in the lower back.

 An L5/S1 annular tear is a very common condition, and the symptoms can often be treated successfully through a regimen of conservative, non-surgical techniques.
 In fact, an annular tear can sometimes heal completely after a few weeks of non-invasive treatment.
 Some examples of effective symptom remedies include:

 - Pain patches

 - Epidural injections

-In the event that nonsurgical treatments prove ineffective, your physician may recommend surgery to treat your L5/S1 annular tear.
-If this is your situation, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient endoscopic procedures can help you recover spinal health without classical open spine surgery. .
+If conservative treatments prove to be ineffective for you, your physician might recommend surgery to treat your L5/S1 annular tear.
+If this is your situation, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from neck and back pain without the need for traditional open spine surgery.